Transit DMZ FAQ¶

 What is Transit DMZ?¶

-Transit DMZ is a security feature for the Next Gen Transit network.
-With Transit DMZ, you can centrally deploy instance based firewall virtual appliances to protect traffic between on-prem and VPCs, and VPC Egress and Ingress.
+Transit DMZ is a cloud networking feature for the Next Gen Transit network.
+With Transit DMZ, you can centrally deploy instance based firewall virtual appliances to protect traffic between on-prem and VPCs, VPC to VPC (East-West) and VPC Egress and Ingress.
 Transit DMZ is implemented at the edge VPC as shown below, where a pair of firewalls are deployed between two pairs of Aviatrix Transit GWs at the Transit VPC edge.

 How is Transit DMZ different from the traditional deployment of firewalls in the cloud?¶

 Transit DMZ decouples networking functions and security functions.
-There is no IPSEC tunnels between the Aviatrix Transit GW and the firewall appliances, thus simplifying firewall deployment and allowing them to scale independently.
+There is no IPSEC tunnels between the Aviatrix Transit GW and the firewall appliances, thus simplifying firewall deployment, maximizing firewall appliance performance and allowing them to scale independently.

 Can Transit DMZ work with Transit VPC?¶